 Penji vs Design Pickle: Brand Recognition

-Before we get into the gritty details of comparison, let’s take a glance at how Penji and Design Pickle compete on Brand Recognition.
+Before we get into the gritty details of comparison, let’s take a look at how Penji and Design Pickle compete on Brand Recognition.
 We use traffic data from Ubersuggest to estimate monthly website visitors.
 The total of monthly visitors is related to how widely recognized the brand is online.

 As of today, UberSuggest estimates Design Pickle’s traffic at 18,639 visitors per month.
 Penji is estimated at 101,717 visitors per month.
 Based on this data, Penji’s market awareness is larger with significantly more consumers likely to be aware of Penji.